 This is definitely a rarity though: many popular brands of hummus sell almost exclusively vegan flavors including Sabra and Cedar’s (two of the most popular hummus brands).
-I can’t praise Sabra’s roasted garlic hummus enough: I could eat it plain with a spoon!
+I can’t praise Sabra’s Supremely Spicy Hummus enough: I could eat it plain with a spoon!

 Ingredients to watch out for

 The main culprit you need to look out for is dairy.
 Dairy products seem to sneak into foods that they just don’t need to be in, don’t they?